XuehaiPan/LaTeX-Templates/README.md

 code --new-window Assignment   # open a template folder using VS Code
 ```

-Open the `main.tex` file in a VS Code tab, then compile it with LaTeX-Workshop extension tool in the left panel, or use keyboard shortcut: <kbd>Ctrl / Cmd + Alt + B</kbd>.
+Open the `main.tex` file in a VS Code tab, then compile it with LaTeX-Workshop extension tool in the left panel, or use keyboard shortcut <kbd>Ctrl / Cmd + Alt + B</kbd>.
 See the [wiki](https://github.com/James-Yu/LaTeX-Workshop/wiki) page of LaTeX-Workshop for more details about the extension features.

 Some useful keyboard shortcuts (may be overridden by keymap settings):